trade-tariff/ott-prototype/app/content/hs22/section_chapter_notes/chapter 30.md

     (ij) diagnostic reagents of heading [3822](/headings/3822).

-2. For the purposes of heading [3002](/headings/3002), the expression ‘immunological products’ applies to peptides and proteins (other than goods of heading [2937](/headings/2937)) which are directly involved in the regulation of immunological processes, such as monoclonal antibodies (MAB), antibody fragments, antibody conjugates and antibody fragment conjugates, interleukins, interferons (IFN), chemokines and certain tumour-necrosis factors (TNF), growth factors (GF), hematopoietins and colony-stimulating factors (CSF).
+2. For the purposes of heading [3002](/headings/3002), the expression 'immunological products' applies to peptides and proteins (other than goods of heading [2937](/headings/2937)) which are directly involved in the regulation of immunological processes, such as monoclonal antibodies (MAB), antibody fragments, antibody conjugates and antibody fragment conjugates, interleukins, interferons (IFN), chemokines and certain tumour-necrosis factors (TNF), growth factors (GF), hematopoietins and colony-stimulating factors (CSF).

 3. For the purposes of heading [3003](/headings/3003) and [3004](/headings/3004) and of note 4(d) to this chapter, the following are to be treated: